The main portals TenderMonitor currently monitors

 So you have got three federal and state portals plus however many council websites are relevant to your area.
 Each portal has a different interface, different search filters, and different ways of organising categories.
 Manually checking all of them every day is not realistic for most small businesses.

 New tenders can post any business day.
 Some portals publish in batches, others post continuously.
 If you check on Monday morning but a tender went live Friday afternoon with a two-week deadline, you have already lost two days.
-For tenders with short response windows (some give as little as five business days), that gap can mean the difference between a strong submission and a rushed one, or missing the deadline entirely.
+For tenders with short response windows, that gap can mean the difference between a strong submission and a rushed one, or missing the deadline entirely.

 Most tradies and small business owners are on job sites during business hours.
 Sitting at a laptop running portal searches at 9am each morning is not how the day works.
 And even when you do check, you are looking at a wall of tenders across every industry.
 Finding the three or four that actually suit your business takes time and attention.

 The real cost is invisible.
 You never know what you did not see.
-A perfect contract for your business could have been posted, closed, and awarded to someone else without you ever knowing it existed.
+A well-matched contract could be posted, amended, or close while you are busy elsewhere.
 That is the problem with manual checking: you only find what you happen to look for on the day you happen to look.

 Panel registers and pre-qualification worth joining

 Beyond the open tender portals, many government agencies use panel arrangements for ongoing work.
-A panel is basically a pre-approved list of suppliers.
-Once you are on a panel, the agency invites you to quote on work directly instead of advertising it publicly.
-This means less competition and you do not have to find the opportunities yourself.
+A panel is a pre-approved list of suppliers for a defined category or period.
+Once you are on a panel, the buyer may invite you to quote for work under that arrangement instead of running a new open tender.

 Setting up a system that works without you checking manually